What They Do: Materials engineers develop, process, and test materials used to create a wide range of products.

 Semiconductor processing engineers apply materials science and engineering principles to develop new microelectronic materials for computing, sensing, and related applications.

-Materials engineers held about 27,000 jobs in 2016.
-The largest employers of materials engineers were as follows:
+Materials engineers hold about 27,500 jobs.
+The largest employers of materials engineers are as follows:

 Materials engineers often work in offices where they have access to computers and design equipment.
 Others work in factories or research and development laboratories.
 Materials engineers may work in teams with scientists and engineers from other backgrounds.

 Materials engineers generally work full time.
-About 1 out of 3 materials engineers work more than 40 hours per week.
+Some materials engineers work more than 40 hours per week.

 Get the education you need: Find schools for Materials Engineers near you!